junxit/us-congress-bills-115/metadata.md

 - 2017-05-23 — Placed on the Union Calendar, Calendar No. 99.
 - 2017-05-23 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-151.
 - 2017-05-23 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-151.
+- 2017-07-24 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Walz objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2017-07-24 — Considered as unfinished business. (consideration: CR H6198-6199)
+- 2017-07-24 — Considered under suspension of the rules. (consideration: CR H6173-6174)
+- 2017-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1848.
+- 2017-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-24 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
+- 2017-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6173-6174)
+- 2017-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6173-6174)
+- 2017-07-24 — The title of the measure was amended.
+Agreed to without objection.